stt-datacore/website/static/crew/mayweather_rianna_crew.md

 published: true
 ---

 Purely a voyager, but with a long window of relevance, despite what the voyage total says.
-Few crew in the game have ENG + MED together and her accompanying DIP gives her a totally unique skill set among super rares.
-She'll have no trouble manning that voyage combo for you past 8 hours.
+MED/ENG is not particularly common and her accompanying DIP gives her a totally unique skill set among super rares.
+She'll have no trouble manning that voyage combo for you through eight hours.
 The Jury Rigger collection still requires several legendary crew to complete and so is more than just a throw in perk for super rares.